 Results

 Between February 14, 2018, and June 23, 2021, a total of 85 participants were screened, 25 of whom failed screening and three of whom were not randomised, and 57 participants were randomised to the BPA on-demand group (n=19) and the fitusiran prophylaxis group (n=38; Figure 1).
 All randomised participants completed the study.
-Baseline demographics and clinical characteristics were similar between both randomised groups (Table 1); most participants had haemophilia A (n=45, 79%) and target joints present at baseline (67% of participants had ≥1 target joint).
-Information regarding medical history at baseline and most frequently used concomitant medications are reported in the Supplementary Appendix (Table S3 and S).
-Numbers of participants randomized and treated at each site are provided for both groups in the Supplementary Appendix (Table S5).
+Baseline demographics and clinical characteristics were similar between both groups in the safety set (Table 1); most participants had haemophilia A (n=48, 80%) and target joints present at baseline (67% of participants had ≥1 target joint).
+Information regarding medical history at baseline and most frequently used concomitant medications are reported in the Supplementary Appendix (Table S3 and S4).
+Numbers of participants randomised and treated at each site are provided for both groups in the Supplementary Appendix (Table S5).
 The median duration of fitusiran exposure was 252·0 days (minimum 203 days; maximum 271 days).

 Mean ABR estimated by the negative binomial model in the efficacy period was statistically significantly lower in the fitusiran prophylaxis group (1·7 [95% CI: 1·0, 2·7]) compared with the BPA on-demand group (18·1 [95% CI: 10·6, 30·8]; Table 2, Figure S2), corresponding to a statistically and clinically significant reduction in bleeding rate of 90·8% (95% CI: 80·8, 95·6%) in favour of fitusiran prophylaxis (p<0·0001).
 Median ABRs were consistent with these findings: 0·0 (IQR: 0·0, 1·7) in the fitusiran prophylaxis group and 16·8 (IQR: 6·7, 23·5) in the BPA on-demand group (Table 2, Figure S2).
 In the efficacy period, 25 participants (66%) had zero treated bleeds in the fitusiran prophylaxis group versus one (5%) in the BPA on-demand group.
 In the fitusiran arm, 13 participants experienced a treated bleed, two of whom received aPCC and 11 received rFVIIa.
 In the BPA on demand group, 18 participants experienced a treated bleed, nine of whom received aPCC and 13 received rFVIIa (n=4 received both).
 Annualised bleeding rate in the treatment period demonstrated similar results to the primary endpoint (see Supplementary Appendix, p 13).
 When analysed by haemophilia subtypes, median ABRs in the efficacy period were lower in the fitusiran prophylaxis group compared with BPA on-demand group in both haemophilia A (0·0 [IQR: 0·0, 0·0] versus 15·9 [IQR: 6·7, 23·5], respectively) and haemophilia B (1·7 [IQR: 0·0, 5·0] versus 18·4 [IQR: 5·1, 23·5], respectively) (Table S6).